 Depending on your location in Spain, you might very well discover that there’s no need for you to keep a car on the road at all.
 However, should you need one, there are a few options you can consider.

 Driving in Spain with a non-Spanish driving licence

 If you come from a non-EU country, you can drive in Spain with your original driving licence for 6 months provided they have an International Driving Permit as well.
 The six-month period starts from the time you register for residency.

 You must apply for an International Driving Permit (IDP) in your home country before you start driving in Spain.

 International Drivers Association published a detailed guide on driving in Spain, including applying for and using an IDP in Spain.

 After the 6-month period ends you must obtain a Spanish driving licence.
 If you come from these countries you can simply exchange your licence.

 If not, you have to resit your driving test in Spain (theory and practical).
-You can find all the details here.
+You can find all the details on the government site.

 Driving in Spain after Brexit

 If you are a Spanish resident, your UK driving licence will be recognised until 30th June 2021.
 After this date, you’ll need to exchange it for a Spanish one.
 For short-stay visits, your UK licence will remain eligible.

 Currently, there haven’t been any updates on the process of exchanging your British licence for a Spanish one.